Finding Hidden Termite Damage after Moving In

 Home buyers that find termite damage in their new home have to hire termite damage repair contractors to get estimates, possibly hire structural engineers to evaluate the termite repairs that need to be performed, and most importantly, figure out how to pay for the termite damage repairs in their new home.
 This can be very stressful.
 Whitney, LLP’s lawyers can help.

-Fortunately, Whitney, LLP represents home buyers in hidden and non-disclosed termite damage cases, and helps them sue to recover damages.
-If we are able to accept the case, our clients do not pay any out of pocket expenses or attorney’s fees.
-Instead, both are paid out of compensation we recover from the responsible party, which can include the seller, either the buyer’s or seller’s real estate agent, the brokerages involved, the termite/WDI inspection company, and the contracting company that performed renovations but failed to properly address termite damage they discovered.
+Whitney, LLP represents home buyers in hidden and non-disclosed termite damage cases, and helps them sue to recover damages.
+The responsible parties can include the seller, either the buyer’s or seller’s real estate agent, the brokerages involved, the termite/WDI inspection company, and the contracting company that performed renovations but failed to properly address termite damage they discovered.
 Results from some of Whitney, LLP’s prior termite damage cases can be reviewed here.

 Call us at 410 583 8000, or use our Quick Contact Form to get started with discussing your potential case.